 Spain is a modern, vibrant country.
-It's a tolerant, accepting society, with a multicultural population and some of the most progressive laws in Europe.
+It's a tolerant, accepting society, with a multicultural population.
 There are excellent universities, museums and natural spaces.
-Its geography is amongst the most diverse in Europe – beaches, mountains, national parks and plains all within a short distance of each other.
-There are big cosmopolitan cities and small, relaxed towns and villages.
-Spain is well connected with Ireland and the rest of Europe.
+Its geography is amongst the most diverse in Europe – beaches, mountains, national parks and plains.
+There are big cosmopolitan cities and small towns and villages.
+Spain has a great transportation system and is well communicated with Ireland and the rest of Europe.

 What are the terms and conditions?

 Every year there are approximately 70 TO 80 POSTS in primary or secondary schools or in public language schools.

 The programme welcomes applicants from any field.
 Participants need some knowledge of the language, but it’s not required to be a student of Spanish.
 Candidates don’t need a background in education.
 Teaching experience or training will be an asset.

 Dates of appointment: 1 October – 31 May.

 Salary: Approximately €700-1000 per month.
 In Madrid, 16 hours/€1000.
 In Murcia, 15 hours/€875